 Sardinian Barley - Spring Planted

-Sardinian Barley is a faculative grain.
+Sardinian Barley is a facultative grain.
 This line is our spring planted strain.
 Planting in the fall?
 Consider our Fall Planted Sardinian Barley.

 I love how Sardinian Barley looks in the garden as it ripens.
 I find that it gets included in 'state of the garden' photographs.
 It has been very productive and will be one of the first I will try malting.
 As I harvest all our grains manually and am careful about breaking heads from stems, I do not know how this variety would behave with a modern combine.

-Important note: our original source believed this barley to be “S’ orgiu sardu” however, we have since learned that is not the case.
-The seed stock does come from Sardinia but is a landrace variety.
+Important note: our original source (John Sherck) believed this barley to be “S’ orgiu sardu” however, we have since learned that is not the case.
+The seed stock does come from Sardinia but is a landrace.